-What to do about food intolerances
+What to do about food intolerance

-Diagnosing food allergies and intolerances
+Diagnosing food allergies and food intolerance

 Tests for immediate-onset allergies include the following:

 Skin-prick test (SPT): the allergist will put a small amount of the possible allergy-causing substance on your child’s skin.
 Then the allergist will prick your child’s skin with a small toothpick-like device.
 A red lump might come up where the skin has been pricked.

 Oral food challenge: your child will be given the possible allergy-causing food to eat in a safe, supervised setting.
 Medical and nursing staff will watch to see whether an allergic reaction occurs.
 This test carries a risk of causing a severe allergic reaction and should be conducted only by a specialist in a supervised setting.

-For suspected fructose or lactose intolerance, a breath test can also be used.
+For suspected fructose or lactose intolerance, doctors might also use a breath test.
 This tests the amount of hydrogen gas in the child’s breath.
 Lactose-intolerant children will have higher levels of hydrogen in their breath.